Kuranda Train and Skyrail

 Kuranda Scenic Railway

-This is one of the most picturesque railway journeys in Australia and is a must-do when visiting North Queensland.
+This railway is one of Australia’s most picturesque journeys and is a must-do when visiting North Queensland.

 Once onboard, you can sit back and relax n the original refurbished carriages as you make your way back to Cairns through the rainforest.